India shuts schools, evacuates thousands as Cyclone Michaung nears

 Parts of Andhra Pradesh were likely to get more than 200 millimetres of rain over the next 24 hours, India's weather office said.

-In Andhra Pradesh, authorities had evacuated nearly 7,000 people in eight coastal districts and were preparing to evacuate a total of 28,000, depending on the cyclone’s path and severity, a senior official in the state’s disaster management department said.
+In Andhra Pradesh, authorities had evacuated nearly 7,000 people in eight coastal districts and were preparing to evacuate a total of 28,000, depending on the cyclone's path and severity, a senior official in the state's disaster management department told Reuters.

 In Tamil Nadu, authorities declared a public holiday in four coastal districts and asked people not to venture out unless necessary.
 REUTERS